arungudelli/angularjswiki/content/en/fontawesome/fa-calendar-week.md

-## Calendar Week Icon with Fixed Width
+## fa-calendar-week Icon with Fixed Width

 All the font awesome icons does not have same width.